plainas/flask-swagger-types/README.md

 # 4. Initialize flask-swagger-types
 fst = FlaskSwaggerTypes(app, spec_metadata)

 responses = [
     [ 200 , "Server will reply with 200 to successfull calls" ],
-    [ 400 , "Just mentioning that calls to this api method could go south..."], ]
+    [ 400 , "Just mentioning that calls to this api method could go south"], ]